 Conflicts of interest

-Articles should include a full list of the current institutional affiliations of all authors, both academic and corporate.
+Articles should include a full list of the current institutional affiliations of all authors, both academic and corporate, and all author e-mail addresses listed should be correct to the best of the authors’ knowledge.
 We also encourage authors to provide ORCID identifiers for each named author on submission.
 If a researcher is not affiliated to an institution or company, they can list themselves as “independent researcher”.

 All sources of financial support for the project should be disclosed in the article.